Interpol Blue Notice

 The issuance of a Blue Notice begins with a member state submitting a request through its National Central Bureau of Interpol, which then forwards the request to the General Secretariat.
 The General Secretariat reviews and approves the request based on its compliance with the standards and rules established by the Interpol Constitution and other international agreements, such as the UN Convention against Transnational Organized Crime.

-Alongside submitting a request to Interpol, a Blue Notice can also be initiated as part of international legal procedures through the International Criminal Court (ICC) in accordance with the Rome Statute.
+Alongside submitting a request to Interpol, a blue notice can also be initiated as part of international legal procedures through the International Criminal Court (ICC) in accordance with the Rome Statute.
 Articles 87-89 of the Rome Statute establish the obligation of states to cooperate with international judicial bodies, which includes requests for determining the whereabouts of witnesses or suspects.

-As a rule, information about a Blue Notice is not made available in public sources, and individuals it is issued against may not be directly informed.
+As a rule, information about a blue notice is not made available in public sources, and individuals it is issued against may not be directly informed.
 However, authorities conducting the investigation can officially notify the individual through Interpol's national structures if required for further proceedings.
-In this case, details of the Blue Notice may be confidential, limiting access to information related to the notice.
+In this case, details of the blue notice may be confidential, limiting access to information related to the notice.

 Interpol Blue Notice vs Red Notice

-Interpol's Blue and Red Notices serve fundamentally different purposes and have distinct legal implications.
+IInterpol's Blue and Red Notices serve fundamentally different purposes and have distinct legal implications.
 A Red Notice is a request for the temporary detention of an individual sought on suspicion of committing a crime, with the aim of extradition for further legal proceedings.
 In contrast, a Blue Notice does not imply international arrest and does not require member states to undertake any coercive actions.

-How to Remove an Interpol Blue Notice?
+How to Remove Interpol Blue Notice?

-Since a Blue Notice is not always published in the public domain and can be confidential, its removal becomes a task for qualified solicitors.
+Since a blue notice is not always published in the public domain and can be confidential, its removal becomes a task for qualified solicitors.
 INTERPOL lawyers can submit a request for the notice's removal, relying on legal norms such as the Interpol Constitution and International Legal Assistance Agreements.
 Access to such information is limited to a select few, including solicitors and national law enforcement agencies.

 Page top ▲